Secure Document Sharing platforms

 Another advantage of using document DRM systems to share documents securely is the ability to automatically expire (and thus revoke) document use after a certain amount of time.
 This could be after a number of views or prints, a number of days, or on a fixed date.
 Ensuring information can no longer be viewed after a certain period is especially useful for M&A documents, where information is only required for a limited period or for documents that have a natural life span.
 See PDF expiry.

-Document DRM systems also provide the ability to revoke documents instantaneously no matter where they reside – so if information has been published by mistake, or access given to the wrong person, or a chargeback has been made against an ebook etc., you can instantly recall it.
+Document DRM systems also provide the ability to revoke documents instantaneously no matter where they reside – if information has been published by mistake, access given to the wrong person, or a chargeback has been made, you can instantly recall it.

 Sharing documents securely with accountability – track & log document use

-When sharing documents securely it may be important to establish that an authorized user has viewed and/or printed a document, for legal or compliance reasons or to help identify leaks.
-Document DRM systems can help here with tracking document use and providing log files detailing when documents were opened and printed, by whom and when this occurred.
+When sharing documents securely, it may be important to establish that an authorized user has viewed and/or printed a document – whether this is for legal/compliance reasons or to help identify leaks.
+Document DRM systems can help here by tracking document use and providing log files detailing when documents were opened and printed, by whom and when this occurred.

 When sharing documents securely there are many issues that have to be considered.

 - What kind of document control are you seeking to exert – internal use, internal and external, or purely external?

-- Do you trust the recipients enough so you know that they will not pass documents on; how much control do you want over your documents when dealing with untrusted parties; do you trust a Secure File Sharing company to protect and host your confidential or valuable documents on their servers; do users always have an Internet connection available; and how much security is enough?
+- Do you trust the recipients enough to know that they will not pass documents on?
+How much control do you want over your files when dealing with untrusted parties?
+Do you trust a Secure File Sharing company to protect and host your confidential or valuable documents on their servers?
+Do users always have an Internet connection available; and how much security is enough?

 - Do you need to log what users are doing?
-Are you licensing the use of information content rather than sharing documents at a peer-to-peer level?
+Are you licensing the use of information content rather than sharing files at a peer-to-peer level?